CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 8. Go back to the **Overview** page, and look at the **Secure Score** tile, you can see your current score along with the number of **Completed controls and Completed recommendations**.
 Clicking on this tile will redirect you to drill down view across subscriptions.

-  > Note: It can take few hours for all the secure score data to be loaded, it has dependency on Azure.
+  > Note: It can take upto 24 hours for all the secure score data to be loaded, it has dependency on Azure.
 You can continue to the next steps and verify this later.

   ![Overview: Secure Score tile](../Images/asc-overview-secure-score-tile1.png?raw=true)